Kayaba-Attribution/Translation-Comparison-Tool/README.md

   - Simple and intuitive interface for easy user interaction.
   - Responsive design for compatibility with mobile and desktop devices.

-### **MVP Development Plan**
-1. **Set Up Next.js App**: Initialize a new Next.js project with TypeScript and the App Router.
-2. **Create Input Form**:
-   - Text area for inputting text.
-   - Dropdown menus for selecting the original and target languages.
-   - A button to submit the request for translation.
-3. **API Integration**:
-   - Write functions to call the translation APIs and fetch translations based on user input.
-4. **Display Translations**:
-   - Create a component to display the original text alongside the translations from different APIs.
-5. **Comparison Logic**:
-   - Implement a basic mechanism to analyze and categorize differences in translations (for future iterations).
-6. **Styling**: Use global CSS or Tailwind CSS (if enabled) for styling the components.

 ### **Future Enhancements**
 - **Comparison Analysis**: Develop a more sophisticated analysis tool that highlights differences in lexical and semantic aspects.
 - **User Authentication**: Allow users to save their translation comparisons and access them later.